 7. Video calls

 The next step to voice messages is calls.
-Free internet calls can not only connect you with your relatives and friends around the world, but can also help contact interesting people from whom you can learn Spanish.
+Free internet calls can not only connect you with your relatives and friends around the world, but can also help contact interesting people from whom you can learn.
 After I had the first conversation with my language exchange partner on Whatsapp, I felt highly motivated to learn more sentences before our next communication.

 Video calling does much more.
 When you see a person speaking, you can see their facial movements, gestures and expressions.
 It is the next best thing to really meeting with a person.